thiagosanches/my-recipes/README.md

 # my-recipes
 This repository includes:

-* Recipes to a "hybrid" system: Windows 10 and Linux side by side (Windows Subsystem for Linux 2).
+* Recipes to a "hybrid" system: Windows 10 and Linux side by side (WSL 2).
 * Helper scripts that I've built.